2011 Cricket World Cup final: Match officials

 The on-field umpires were Simon Taufel of Australia and Aleem Dar of Pakistan, with Ian Gould being the third (TV) umpire.
-All of these umpires are highly rated; Taufel has won 5 ICC Umpire of the Year awards, while Dar has won two.
+All of these umpires were highly rated; Taufel had previously won 5 ICC Umpire of the Year awards, while Dar had won two.
 Taufel had never been able to officiate in a World Cup final because Australia had been qualifying for the finals in the last four editions.
 Jeff Crowe was the match referee and Steve Davis the reserve umpire.